yagasoft/DynamicsCrm-CustomJobs/README.md

   + Retry schedule
   + Contingency processes for failure recovery

+### Guide

+  + Create a record in the Custom Job Engine entity
+	+ "Start the Engine"
+  + Create a job in the Custom Job Entity
+	+ "Enqueue" the job

+I will post a complete guide soon.

 ### Dependencies

   + Common.cs, CommonGeneric.js, and CrmSchema.js
     + Can be found in the DynamicsCrm-Libraries repository
+  + Generic Base solution
   + CRM Logger solution

 ---